Two injured in rocket attacks on Iraqi airbase housing US troops - KESQ

 By Mohammed Tawfeeq, CNN

-Two people were injured Wednesday in a rocket attack targeting the al-Asad airbase in Iraq which hosts US, Iraqi, and coalition forces, a coalition spokesperson said.
+Two US service members were injured Wednesday in a rocket attack targeting the al-Asad airbase in Iraq which hosts US, Iraqi, and coalition forces.

 Damage from the attack is still being assessed at the airbase, which is one of the largest and oldest military bases in the country.